4 unique ways to infuse storytelling in marketing

 • Installations like “customer rooms” that build out customer archetypes with video, posters, life artifacts, and more.

-• Consumer documentary videos that tell real-life stories of customers
+• Consumer documentary videos that tell real-life stories of customers.

-• Designed and delivered storytelling marketing presentations where marketers share customer stories with the team
+• Designed and delivered storytelling marketing presentations where marketers share customer stories with the team (like our work with Microsoft).

 Marketing and sales teams should work together like a hammer and a nail.
 It’s easy: marketers gather the data and craft stories that customers might like.
 Then, sales teams pitch the stories to customers who quickly marvel and buy.

 However, this beautiful symbiotic relationship between sales and marketing doesn’t always function so well.
+Dunh dunh dunnnnh.

 Allegedly, according to SOME salespeople (not “mine,” of course), the presentations and storytelling materials that marketing teams create are too broad.
 They don’t appeal to individual customers and are targeted at industries, not people.
 Accordingly, they are hard to customize enough to convince specific customers.
 Yikes!